elastic/apm-server/apmpackage/apm/0.1.0/_dev/docs/README.template.md

 #### Data Streams

 When using the APM integration, apm events are indexed into data streams.
 Data stream names contain the event type, the service name, and a user configurable namespace.

+There is no specific recommendaton for what to use as a namespace; it is intentionally flexible.
+You might use the environment (production, testing, development) as the namespace, or alternatively you could namespace data by business unit.
+It is your choice.

 ## Compatibility and limitations